kshmdev/N8N-Email-Assistant/README.md

 Copy the spreadsheet ID from its URL to input into the sheets node.
 In Gmail settings, create the lables that you need for email classification.

 Step 5:
-Visit google ai studio and create api key
+Visit https://aistudio.google.com/ then click on the get api key and save it

 Step 6:
 Import and configure by downloading the json file titled emailassistant from the repository and improt into an n8n instance.